 A training course for professionals

-The Foundation has supported the John F. Kennedy School of Government at Harvard University in developing a 1-week executive education programme for teams of senior government officials, NGO and business leaders, researchers and foundation staff from around the world working to identify and scale real-world initiatives focused on early childhood development.
+The Foundation has supported the John F. Kennedy School of Government at Harvard University in developing a one-week executive education programme for teams of senior government officials, NGO and business leaders, researchers and foundation staff from around the world working to identify and scale real-world initiatives focused on early childhood development.
+The programme was developed by senior faculty at the Kennedy School and is taught by Harvard faculty.
+Teams are supported to continue their collaboration in the months and years following the programme.
+The course will run for five consecutive years.

-The programme is developed by senior faculty at the Kennedy School and will be taught by Harvard faculty.
-Teams will be supported to continue their collaboration in the months and years following the programme.
-April 2017 will be the second year of the programme, with seven teams and 44 participants from various countries attending the course.
-The groups have been carefully selected by our Harvard selection team.
-All groups are from countries the Foundation is working actively, except for two groups that are composed by two of our partners.
+2017 was the second year of the programme, with seven teams and 44 participants from various countries attending the course.
+As we aim to do every year, the groups were carefully selected by our Harvard selection team.
+All groups were from countries the Foundation is working actively in, except for two groups that were composed by two of our partners.

-The objective of each participating team in 2017 is:
+The objective of each participating team in 2017 was:

-- Brazil: To scale ‘Criança Feliz’, a home visiting program integrated to the Cash transfer program ‘Bolsa Familia’ (social welfare program) that will train child development and/or health agents to provide family support to vulnerable families
+- Brazil: to scale ‘Criança Feliz’, a home visiting programme integrated with the social welfare-focused cash transfer programme ‘Bolsa Familia’ that will train child development and/or health agents to provide support to vulnerable families;

-- Côte d’Ivoire: To scale up early childhood initiatives in Côte d’Ivoire using the health and Nutrition sector
+- Côte d’Ivoire: to scale up early childhood initiatives using the health and nutrition sector;

-- Latin America (Ministers selected by UNASUR): To focus on dealing with stunting, through scaling nutrition and parenting together with ministers and vice-ministers of health form Peru, Paraguay and Ecuador and Bolivia
+- Latin America: to focus on dealing with stunting, through scaling nutrition and parenting support together with ministers and vice-ministers of health (selected by UNASUR) from Peru, Paraguay and Ecuador and Bolivia;